rg772/local-php-dev-env-self-signed-cert/README.md

 Why
 =
 Our new SSO provider will only return back to URI under SSL/TLS (https -- a good thing).
-I need a local development environment that runs a self signed certificate that can be dropped into a laravel project, configured, and run.
+I need a local development environment that runs a self signed certificate that can be dropped into a laravel project, configured, run, and then discarded.

 Benefits
 =